nurturenature/jepsen-docker/README.md

 - fully featured systemd Debian containers

 Sample images:
+- tagged as `latest` for Debian 12, Bookworm, and `trixie` for Debian 13, Trixie
-- install current release version `0.3.9`
+- install Jepsen current release version `0.3.9`
-- build/install current development version from GitHub repository `0.3.10-SNAPSHOT`
+- build/install Jepsen current development version from GitHub repository `0.3.10-SNAPSHOT`
-- are built and published every Sunday at 00:15
+- are built and published every Sunday at 00:15 for `latest`, and 00:30 for `trixie`
 - are published at:
   ```bash
   export JEPSEN_REGISTRY="ghcr.io/nurturenature/jepsen-docker/"